GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 ## Laws and Directives

+This table lists the laws that establish or authorize the entities and activities listed in later tables.

-This table provides a listing of the laws documented in the policy matrix above.
-Click on the name of a law or directive to see more details about it, and for a link to the document itself.
+Click on the name of a law or directive to see more details about it, and for a link to the law itself.

 {% assign sorted_laws = site.data.laws-policies-standards | where: "type", "Law" | sort: "published", "last" %}